-- B.2.1 The Executive member is accountable to the EngSoc Council for the duration of the summer. - B.2.2 It is the responsibility of the Summer Executive as a whole to submit periodic updates to council, as well as posting them on the EngSoc website informing the public of their progress - B.2.3 It is the responsibility of EngSoc Council members to bring to the attention of Council any concerns they may have regarding actions of the Executive member in the summer term. - B.2.4 Deviations from the Summer Plan. - a.
-The Executive member may deviate from the Summer Plan, however, if considerable policy changes have been made they must notify council in writing. - b.
-Considerable changes are defined as those that would - i. alter the intent of any goals set by the Executive member contradict proposals in the Summer Plan. - ii. eliminate items from the Summer Task List
+B.2.1 The Executive member is accountable to the EngSoc Council for the duration of the summer.

+B.2.2 It is the responsibility of the Summer Executive as a whole to submit periodic updates to council, as well as posting them on the EngSoc website informing the public of their progress a.
+The Executive member may deviate from the Summer Plan, however, if considerable policy changes have been made they must notify council in writing.